 The sauce is full of beautiful Asian flavor that’s rich and so scrumptious that there’s no need for fried rice.
 Steamed rice that takes on all those fantastic flavors is just perfect.

-- 1/4 cup Soy Sauce/or Low Sodium Soy Sauce
+- ¼ cup Low Sodium Soy Sauce or regular soy sauce

 - 1 Tablespoon Rice Wine Vinegar